zackpyle/BBClassDropdown/README.md

 ## Changelog

+*v1.0.2 - 8/21/23*
+- fix error when opening other settings panels
+- moved all functions to BBClassDropdown

 *v1.0.1 - 8/20/23*
 - WP Updater connected so you can get the latest version pushed from Github straight to your WP install